wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 ## Wavefront Spring Boot Integration

-If you already have a Operations for Applications account, you can start the setup and examine the dashboards from the Wavefront Spring Boot integration.
+If you already have an Operations for Applications account, you can start the setup and examine the dashboards from the Wavefront Spring Boot integration.
 This is supported for [free trial accounts](https://tanzu.vmware.com/observability).

-1. Select **Integrations**, search for Spring Boot, and select the Spring Boot integration.
+1. Select **Integrations**, search for Spring Boot, and click the Spring Boot integration.
-1. Use the information in the **Setup** tab to set up the integration.
+1. Use the information displayed on the **Setup** tab to set up the integration.
 1. When setup is complete, click the **Dashboard** tab to examine your data.

 ## Next Steps